pinkson311/My_thesis_bachelor/README.md

 Use `visualizer.py` to visualize and debug your dataset.
 Edit `visualizer.py` as you want to visualize whatever data you want.

 ### Training
-1. Use `hyperopti.py` for hyperparameter optimization.
-Choose the hyperparameters you would like to try out.
-More info on hyperoptimization [here](https://github.com/maxpumperla/hyperas)
-2. Use result of 1. and edit `train.py` accordingly.
-Use `train.py` to actually train your model
+1. Use `train.py` to actually train your model
-3. Use `inference.py` to generate predictions for the test set.
+2. Use `inference.py` to generate predictions for the test set.
-4. Use `prediction-visualizer.py` to visualize the predictions.

-### TODO
-1. Save models in `hyperopti.py` so train.py wont be necessary (waiting on hyperas issue)
-2. Handle num_gpus (cannot access global variables inside create_model)
+Note that should download weight yolov8m for object detection to run `inference.py` to folder 'yolov8/runs/detect/detect-v8m/weights/' from (https://drive.google.com/file/d/1KYMlWYtUI-anZWopvSds4-66mV7nNSy4/view?usp=sharing)

 ### Acknowledgements
 [KITTI Vision Benchmark Suite](http://www.cvlibs.net/datasets/kitti/)